achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 A good thing is that the directive encapsulates the authorization logic and can be reused within the application.

-On the other hand a `hasAccess` value is evaluated within the `ngOnInit` method, so a template won't be redrawn if the value changes.
+On the other hand, a `hasAccess` value is evaluated within the `ngOnInit` method, so a template won't be redrawn if the value changes.
 That's why I wouldn't use the directive in the layout (like the navbar).
-At the same time it's still useful on the [profile component template](#profile-template).
+At the same time, it's still useful on the [profile component template](#profile-template).

 ```
 import { Directive, OnInit, TemplateRef, ViewContainerRef, Input } from '@angular/core';